Gracelands Reminisce

 Of patient neighbours, some decided if you can't beat them..

-Thank you, Margaret and Allan, for those wonderful years that will burn forever in the memories of we lucky ones who experienced your inspired and generous wonderland.
+Thank you, Margaret and Allan, for those wonderful years that will live forever in our memories.
+Us lucky ones, who experienced your generosity and enjoyed that inspired wonderland.
 You enriched the lives of so many.

 And farewell, Gracelands ..

-Photographs were hand-held, low-resolution for a quick shutter, and the digital equivalent of forced exposure with an early model digital camera (2004).
-Some images are enhanced and unsightly artefacts brushed out.
+Editor's note: Photographs, taken in 2004, were hand-held, low-resolution for a quick shutter, and the digital equivalent of forced exposure with an early model digital camera.
+Some images are enhanced and artefacts (noise) brushed out.

 Post a Comment